 -

-this is usually not a full reimbursement of all costs of the opposing party;
+this is usually not a full reimbursement of all of the opposing party’s costs;

 -

-the amount is set on a lump-sum basis by the judge;
+the amount is set on a flat-rate basis by the judge;

 -

-in complex cases the amount can still be significant.
+in complex cases, the amount can still be substantial.

-The judge can reduce the legal costs, but this is not automatic.
+The judge can reduce the litigation costs, but this is not automatic.

 Damages and additional financial risks